inorawan/Mini_Project/Phishing/README.md

 * Extract all links and store them in a file.
 * Calculate the score of the URL.
 If it is high, then no action will be taken.
 If the score is low, then block the URL.

+This project used Mozart browser, which uses the PyQt5 Python library to develop a simple browser.
+In this folder, you can see [mozart.py](mozart.py), a modified version of the Mozart browser with the added URL extraction feature.

 ## Installation